LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

       Name Package

 #.
-Right-click on the newly created exercises folder.
+Right-click/Control-click on the newly created exercises folder.
 Select *New* and then *Java Class*.

    .. figure:: figures/newClass.png
       :alt: New Class